julianolf/how-to-hello/README.md

 ## Why?

-The main motivation, mostly driven by curiosity, is to learn at least a bit of different programming languages.
-But it's helpful to know that there might be a programming language out there that fits better for a specific purpose, maybe because it was designed to solve a problem, runs better in a platform, it's more efficient or productive.
+Mostly driven by curiosity.
+But learn at least a bit of different programming languages might be helpful, specially know that there might be a programming language that fits better for a specific purpose, maybe because it was designed to solve a problem, runs better in a platform, is more efficient or productive.

 ## Goals

- 1. Know the existence of different programming languages.
+ 1. Know about the existence of different programming languages.
- 2. Understand how they works and which problems they aim to solve.
+ 2. Understand how they work and which problems they aim to solve.
  3. A brief introduction to their syntax and tools by implementing an example.

 Let's say hello!